CDCgov/CohGenT-Synthetic-FHIR-Record-Generator-Backend/docs/userguide.md

 # CohGenT User Guide (DRAFT)

+<mark>new/edited content for CDC's review is highlighted</mark>

 # Introduction

-CohGenT (the Cohort Generation Tool), is a software application for FHIR developers, public health maintainers, and data analysts to assist in creating and managing synthetic cohort data.
+CohGenT (the Cohort Generation Tool), is a software application <mark>designed for data analysts and FHIR developers in the realm of public health and epidemiology</mark> to assist in creating and managing synthetic cohort data.
 Within CohGenT, "cohorts" are defined groups of synthetic patients following specific exposures or characteristics that influence the development of health outcomes.
-CohGent reduces the barrier-to-entry to testing applications with FHIR, providing common scenarios and a simple-to-use interface for anybody to create synthetic patient data.
+CohGent reduces the barrier-to-entry to testing applications with FHIR, providing common scenarios and a simple-to-use interface for those who need to create synthetic patient data.

 CohGenT generates synthetic data for testing data exchange including testing interoperability workflows.
 Generated data adheres to configurable FHIR profiles, including US Core, and exports can be validated to ensure they meet required FHIR specifications.
+Key features of the tool include:
+•	A user-friendly interface for designing synthetic cohort FHIR data based on common federal guidelines.
+•	Integrated tooling to generate FHIR JSON bundles ready for testing environments.
+•	A cohort file that users can share for reuse.
+A flexible, configurable framework that supports a wide range of cohort scenarios for various use cases.

+**General User Workflow**
+Start by selecting a cohort scenario, entering a name, and setting the primary event period, or the timing of the event.
+Then configure the cohort through a series of pages, such as demographics, condition, clinical data, and medications.
+After completing the setup, review the cohort and confirm the settings before finalizing and generating the synthetic patient data files.

 **Resources and Profiles Supported (FHIR R4, US Core 6.1.0)**